kbarber/rspec-system/README.md

     bundle install --path vendor

+If your using git, add `.rspec_system` to your project's `.gitignore` file.
+This is the default location for files created by rspec-system.

 ### Writing tests

 Start by creating a helper file in `spec/spec_helper_system.rb` containing something like the following: